UK's financial ombudsman settled record number of disputes last year

 Banks have set aside more than 20 billion pounds ($33.7 billion) to compensate customers wrongly sold PPI policies, which were meant to protect borrowers against sickness or redundancy but were often sold to customers who didn’t want or need them, or who would have been unable to claim on their policies.

-Britain’s biggest four banks - Lloyds Banking Group (LLOY.L), Barclays (BARC.L) and Royal Bank of Scotland (RBS.L) -accounted for 63 percent of total complaints received, up from 62 percent last year.
+Britain’s biggest four banks - Lloyds Banking Group , Barclays and Royal Bank of Scotland -accounted for 63 percent of total complaints received, up from 62 percent last year.

-The ombudsman found in favor of the consumer in 58 percent of cases.
+The ombudsman found in favour of the consumer in 58 percent of cases.

 General inquiries received by the ombudsman climbed to 2.3 million, equivalent to 40,000 a week. ($1 = 0.5943 British Pounds)